rvbouu/hoop-stats/README.md

 Thanks for visiting Hoop Stats!
 We hope that you enjoy it as much as we enjoyed building it!

+**Work In-Progress** odds page does not load through deployed link properly but when on local device (html in browser).

 ## Authors

 Ozge Ahunbay